 - Provide or facilitate psychosocial consultation and nutritional counseling/education

 - Be sure athletes and parents are educated of the potential benefits and risks in sports as well as their responsibilities

 The application for a Safe Sports School award outlines the specific actions that will lead an athletics program to the highest safety standards for its players.
 A school may earn a 1st or 2nd Team award; 1st is awarded to schools that act on all of the recommended and required elements.
 2nd Team is granted to schools that have completed only required elements.

 Any secondary school can apply.
 Applications, which require a fee, must be signed by the school’s principal or athletic director and an athletic trainer or team physician.
 Schools qualifying for either award will receive a banner and artwork to promote their achievement.

-Completed application forms (pdf) and required payment can be sent in the following ways:
+Completed Safe Sports School Award application form (pdf) and required payment can be sent in the following ways:

 E-mail: Britni Adams